Parents, Teachers and Friends Association @ S.M.I.T.H

 Meet our teachers supporting the PTFA

-This is my first year being part of the PTFA but I am certainly excited to meet with current members and hopefully see some new faces joining us in the coming weeks.
-We would love for you to join us for a cuppa and a chat once our next meeting date is finalised.
+Both Ms Waterman and Mrs Amal are really looking forward to taking on their new roles as part of the PTFA and are excited to meet current and new members alike.
+New faces are always welcome and we would love for you to join us for a cuppa and a chat once our next meeting date is finalised.

 We will use our school website, Dojo and Twitter page to post upcoming meetings/events…